November 1, 2025

 The Sunday Planning Ritual

 Dedicate 30 minutes each Sunday (or your preferred day) to meal planning.
-Here's a proven workflow:
+Here's a proven workflow that takes the guesswork out of the process:

 The Flexible Framework